vuejs/docs/src/guide/components/provide-inject.md

 ## Props Drilling

-Usually, when we need to pass data from the parent to child component, we use [props](/guide/components/props).
+Usually, when we need to pass data from the parent to a child component, we use [props](/guide/components/props).
 However, imagine the case where we have a large component tree, and a deeply nested component needs something from a distant ancestor component.
 With only props, we would have to pass the same prop across the entire parent chain:

 ![props drilling diagram](./images/props-drilling.png)